wildangellisa1977/FlipperHTTP/README.md

 Check out this video tutorial showcasing the functionality of all seven applications: https://www.youtube.com/watch?v=xR1ZbpOVTwE

-A big thank you to [Talking Sasquatch](https://github.com/skizzophrenic) for supporting this project.
-Be sure to watch his review here: https://www.youtube.com/watch?v=jYZkdz664Tg

 ## Apps That Utilize FlipperHTTP
 The following apps integrate FlipperHTTP to enhance their functionality: